Max Seydewitz

-Max Seydewitz (December 19, 1892 – February 8, 1987) was a German politician (SPD, SAPD and SED).
-Between 1947 and 1952 he was the Minister-President of Saxony in the German Democratic Republic.
+Max Seydewitz (December 19, 1892 – February 8, 1987) was a German politician (SPD, SAPD and SED) who served as the Minister-President of Saxony from 1947 to 1952.
+He also served in the Reichstag of the Weimar Republic and the Volkskammer of the German Democratic Republic.

 Life

 Max Seydewitz was born in a small town some 25 km (15 miles) east of Cottbus and 150 km (90 miles) south-east of Berlin.
 His father was a tanner.
 He attended school locally and undertook an apprenticeship as a book printer.
 He joined a socialist youth movement in 1907 and in 1910 became a member of the SPD.
 He served as a soldier in the war between 1914 and 1915 when he was released from the army on grounds of "unsuitability" for war.
 From 1918 till 1920 he worked as contributing editor on the "Volksblatt" ("People's Voice"), a socialist newspaper in Halle before moving to Zwickau where from 1920 till 1931 he served as Editor in Chief with "Saxony Volksblatt", a daily newspaper of the political left.

-In 1931 the left-wing of the SPD was expelled and Seydewitz alongside members such as Kurt Rosenfeld established Socialist Workers' Party of Germany, which he became the co-chair.
+Seydewitz was elected to the Reichstag in May 1924, representing Chemnitz–Zwickau.
+In 1931, the left-wing of the SPD was expelled and Seydewitz alongside members such as Kurt Rosenfeld established Socialist Workers' Party of Germany, which he became the co-chair.

 After the Nazi seizure of power, Seydewitz fled Germany and eventually settled in Stockholm and worked as a journalist.
 During his exile he established contact with the Communist Party of Germany.
 For a period he was a resident in the Soviet Union and during the Great Purge he was suppressed although he was later relieved of all charges.
 His two sons however were sent to gulags and weren't released until after the Second World War.

 In 1945 he arrived at Berlin and in 1946 he became a member of the Socialist Unity Party of Germany and was for a brief period editor of the theoretical organ of SED, Einheit.
 From 1946 to 1947 he was director of the Berliner Rundfunk.

 Seydewitz was elected by the Saxon state parliament as Prime Minister of Saxony and became a member of the Volkskammer.
 In 1951 was attacked as part of an internal party campaign against former SAPD members and had to practice “self-criticism”.
 With the dissolution of the federal states in 1952, he lost his position as Prime Minister of Saxony, but remained a member of the Volkskammer until his death in 1987.

 From 1955 to 1968 Seydewitz was director of Staatliche Kunstsammlungen Dresden.

 Seydewitz died in 1987 in Dresden.

 Statistical comparisons

 Born in Forst (Lausitz), Seydewitz was the oldest former Minister-President of Germany from November 26, 1985 to May 5, 1991 preceded by Hans Ehard and succeeded by Bruno Diekmann.
-If one only counts the Ministers-President of the GDR he was oldest from August 1981 to October 8, 1991; preceded by Karl Steinhoff and succeeded by Werner Bruschke.
+If one only counts the minister-presidents of the GDR he was oldest from August 1981 to October 8, 1991; preceded by Karl Steinhoff and succeeded by Werner Bruschke.